 Pest description and damage This is a new pest in western Washington and possibly elsewhere.
-It was first noticed in the spring of 2009 in Everett, Lynnwood and Monroe areas, so it is likely to have arrived earlier.
+It was noticed in the spring of 2009 in Everett, Lynnwood and Monroe areas, so it is likely to have arrived earlier.
 Typical of many sawflies, small gregarious larvae hatch from eggs in early spring and begin feeding in groups.
 Larvae are at first greenish with black dots down the side and a black head and legs.
 Before they pupate, the head and body turn orange with black spots.
-Initially only soft leaf tissue is consumed leaving a fine network of leaf veins, but as larvae feed, larger veins are consumed along with the other leafy tissue.
+Initially, the larvae consummeonly soft leaf tissue leaving a fine network of leaf veins, but as larvae mature, larger veins are consumed along with the other leafy tissue.
 Finally, only the petiole, midrib, and the bases of a few secondary veins remain.
 Known hosts include the European and American mountain ash (Sorbus aucuparia and S. americana).
 Sawfly larvae are caterpillars with 5-7 prolegs (soft fleshy gripping hind legs) while moth larvae have five or fewer prolegs.
 Moth larvae also have little crochets on their prolegs while sawfly larvae do not.
 This is important because Bacillus thuringiensis is effective on moth and butterfly caterpillars, but not on sawfly caterpillars.
 A characteristic of sawflies is to feed in groups along a leaf edge with their hind end curled upward.
+The adult is a black wasp from 0.2 to 0.4 inch in length.

 Pest monitoring Sawflies that are new to an area tend to build up large numbers and can cause significant defoliation.
 Early detection by watching as the new growth in the lower canopy develops is important because sawflies typically eat continuously and then drop out of sight (to pupate in the soil).
 Damage appears to occur overnight.
 Control of the first generation will reduce the number and severity of defoliation by the second and third generations.